-Fiona MacGregor has a particular interest in throat and voice disorders, neck lumps and head and neck cancer.
+Fiona MacGregor has a particular interest in throat and voice disorders and neck lumps.
 She treats a wide range of general ENT problems including sore throat, a feeling of something in the throat, tonsillitis and swallowing problems.

-She is an Honorary Senior Lecturer at Glasgow University and a Royal College of Surgeons Examiner for the Intercollegiate Specialty Board in Otorhinolaryngology.
-She is a past Chairman of ENT Scotland and sits on ENT-UK council.
+She is an Honorary Senior Lecturer at Glasgow University and previously a Royal College of Surgeons Examiner for the Intercollegiate Specialty Board in Otorhinolaryngology.
+She is past chairman of ENT Scotland and a past member of ENT UK Council.
 She is a member of the Royal Society of Medicine, British Laryngological Association, British Voice Association and ENT UK.